Piping/dotfiles/README.md

   - crafted UX that is modern and prove its quality in details

 ## Dependency && Install
-Most up to date desktop linux does not need install anything and it will work.
+Most up to date desktop linux does not need install anything and it will work with full features.
 For server users, here is a list of troubleshoots and environement configurations.
-- Plugin-version of `vimrc` requires the python support if you want the autocompelte features, make sure in vim `has('python')` return 1;
+- vim8.0+ and compiled with python is required to use full features (atuocomplete), make sure in vim `:echo has('python')` return 1;
-- vim8.0+ required
-- vim should be compiled with python, and huge-feature-set
+- vim should be compiled with python, and huge-feature-set, (better highlight, 24bit color support, file bufer switching behavior)
 - tmux need version 2.6+
 - if the color does not looks right, do the following
     - `yum install xterm`